Gardening related programs available to the public.

 Trained volunteers provide homeowners with unbiased, research based information and guide them in making environmentally sound decisions in their gardens, lawns and landscapes.

-Radio/Podcasts – Getting Dirty with Extension Master Gardener Volunteers
+Getting Dirty in Your Garden with Extension Master Gardener Volunteers

-Our stories explore gardening in our region, the intersection of horticulture and innovation, and the people who are leading the way.
+Radio/Podcast stories exploring gardening in our region, the intersection of horticulture and innovation, and the people who are leading the way.
+Tuesdays at 2pm on WCOM Listen Live.
+Donate